- Relocation Guide

 Living on your own brings many new responsibilities such as paying for utilities.
 Once the first bill comes, you may be wondering how it became so high (especially in the summer!).
 There are multiple steps you can take to lower it.
 First, be aware of your lights — if you are not using a light, turn it off.
 The same goes for items plugged into the wall.
 Though you may not think about it, even if items are off they are still using energy if they are plugged in.
 Finally, be aware of your air conditioning unit.
 Even though Gainesville can be incredibly warm, and it can be tempting to cool it quickly, it is better to set the A/C at a reasonable temperature and then use fans for any extra cooling you may need.
 Be sure to use heavy curtains in the summer to keep extra heat from entering east- and west-facing windows.

-When renting an apartment, you will have the choice between an individual or joint lease.
-A joint lease charges one bill to your entire apartment.
+When living in an apartment, you will have the choice between an individual or joint housing contract.
+A joint contract charges one bill to your entire apartment.
 Therefore, you and your roommates will be required to divide the cost between yourselves and pay that amount each month.
 If one person does not pay, the whole apartment will be penalized.
-You will want to ensure your roommates are responsible and pay their part, but often joint leases are cheaper.
-Individual leases can be more expensive but you are only responsible for yourself.
-Even if you have roommates, it will not matter whether they pay their rent or not.
+You will want to ensure your roommates are responsible and pay their part, but often joint contracts are cheaper.
+Individual housing leases can be more expensive but you are only responsible for yourself.
+Even if you have roommates, it will not matter whether they pay their installment payments or not.

 First floor apartments tend to be more desired and therefore they cost more.
 It can be much more difficult to move all of your stuff in and out of your apartment when you have to walk up one or more flights of stairs.
 Further, you must make this trip everyday which makes even small tasks, such as bringing home groceries, more laborious.
 First floor apartments also do not have neighbors below them, so residents have one less thing to worry about.